 Yes, most certainly!
 Once you book, I will mail you my welcome package with Engagement Session Style Guide with tips and ideas for your engagement session.
 One of my biggest engagement session tips when considering locations is not to think too much about what landmarks you want in the background.
 In many cases I can make something work but I wouldn’t want that to be your prima ry reason to choose a spot.
 Instead of a single backdrop, think about the location in terms of an environment or atmosphere (i.e. the feel of the city, or the feel of nature).
 I, of course, would encourage any location that has some sentimental significance–like it was your first date spot or where you first met.

-I’ve got a friend/family member/friend of a friend/my aunt who said they’d shoot my wedding for me.
+I’ve got a friend who said they’d shoot my wedding for me.
 Gotta save some money where I can, right?